By 2020 renewables outcompete fossil fuels as new electricity sources

 - Energy intensive industries incorporate reuse and recycling in their path to a circular economy business plan.

 - Research and development incentives are created to facilitate the production of solutions to power energy intensive machinery with renewable energy.

 By 2020 investment in climate action is beyond USD $1 Trillion per year and all financial institutions have a disclosed transition strategy

-- Ensure that institutions disclose climate-related financial risks and that credit ratings fully incorporate them.
+- Institutions disclose climate-related financial risks and credit ratings fully incorporate them. [insufficient data]

 - Cancel the capital expenditure for coal, oil and gas production. [insufficient data]

 - Sub-national governments have direct access to international finance and are able to fund climate-investments through low-cost capital.

 - Development banks (national, bilateral and multilateral) have mainstreamed climate finance in their core-strategies, and all of their new and existing investments are compatible with a 1.5C scenario.

 - Risk-reduction mechanisms for zero-emission investments are significantly scaled up, and consequently the cost of capital for investment in climate action in emerging economies is lowered.